phatboislym/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree - script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory (advanced)

-103-commas - script lists all the files and directories of the current directory, including hidden files and directories, separatedb by commas (advanced)
+103-commas - script lists all the files and directories of the current directory, including hidden files and directories, separated by commas (advanced) school - magic file to create school.mgc that can be used with the command file to detect School data files